Coerte History, Family Crest & Coats of Arms

 The surname Coerte was first found in "Covert or Couert, Normandy, [who] held by the service of 1 fee of the barony or Braiose [Briouze]."
 William de Braose (Briouze), First Lord of Bramber (died c.
 1096) was granted extensive lands in Sussex by William the Conqueror.
 Accordingly, the Coerte family held lands from him in Sussex.
 In 1107, William de Cuvert witnessed the foundation charter of Barnstaple and years later William Guvert (Cuvert) held a fee of ancient enfeoffment from William de Courcy in Somerset.

 Early History of the Coerte family

-Another 227 words (16 lines of text) are included under the topic Early Coerte History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coerte research.
+Another 114 words (8 lines of text) covering the years 1532, 1582, 1550, 1552, 1553 and 1556 are included under the topic Early Coerte History in all our PDF Extended History products and printed products wherever possible.

 Coerte Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Coerte include A'Court, Court, Courte, Couert, Covert, Courtie, Courts and many more.

 Early Notables of the Coerte family (pre 1700)